 It is possible to specify many sets of multiple models including alternative zonation and alternative depth conversions.
-COHIBA will automatically sort out all possible ways of calculating the depth to any surface.
+Cohiba will automatically sort out all possible ways of calculating the depth to any surface.
 This may include a lot of alternatives.
 Figure 10.4 shows a small piece of logging information taken from cohiba.log.
-It shows the eight alternative models for the surface Top\SN\9.3.
+It shows the eight alternative models for the surface Top_SN_9.3. model weights

-Note that the weights are quite small for several of the alternatives and that they vary a lot in different areas.
+Note that the model weights are quite small for several of the alternatives and that they vary a lot in different areas.
 The deepest surfaces in this particular example can be reached in 128 different ways so the complexity can be significant.

-COHIBA calculates the weights by looking at the uncertainty of each model and the correlation between each model.
+COHIBA calculates the model weights by looking at the uncertainty of each model and the correlation between each model.
 Many models will have a lot of intervals in common.
-The common parts will make the alternatives correlated.
+The common parts will make the alternative models correlated.

-COHIBA may use a significant amount of CPU time calculating the weights and the CPU time will increase with the number of alternative models.
+COHIBA may use a significant amount of CPU time calculating the model weights and the CPU time will increase with the number of alternative models.
 The prediction (kriging) and simulation of surfaces are not sensitive to the number of alternative models.